OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-ingress/index.md

 Annotation values are always considered to be strings.
 See this [GitHub issue](https://g.octopushq.com/KubernetesAnnotationStringsIssue) for more information.
 :::

-## Service Name

 The `Service Name` defines the name of the Service resource that this Ingress will send traffic to.

+## Default Rule

+When there are no matching ingress rules, traffic can be sent to the service configured as the default rule.
+The `Port` field defines the service port that traffic will be sent to, and the `Service name` defines the name of the Service resource to send traffic to.

 ## Ingress Labels

-[Labels](http://g.octopushq.com/KubernetesLabels) are optional name/value pairs that are assigned to the Service resource.
+[Labels](http://g.octopushq.com/KubernetesLabels) are optional name/value pairs that are assigned to the Ingress resource.